-ldentifier Name used for authentication Password Password used for authentication.
+ID Enter the ID used for authentication.
+Password Enter the password used for authentication.
 If you click on the key icon to the right of the field, the password will appear in plaintext for 5 seconds.
+Confirm password A progress bar will indicate the strength of the password.